mvollmer/pixel-test-log-demo/README.md

 The Cockpit integration tests might soon be able to contain "pixel tests".
-Such a test will take a screenshot with the Browser and compare it with a reference.
+Such a test will take a screenshot with the browser and compare it with a reference.
 The idea is that we can catch visual regressions much easier this way than if we would hunt for them in a purely manual fashion.